GPUEngineering/GPUtils/README.md

 a.upload(h_a, nRows, MatrixStorageMode::rowMajor);
 ```

+The copy constructor has also been implemented; to hard-copy a vector just
+do `DeviceVector<float> myCopy(existingMatrix)`.

 The number of rows and columns of a device matrix can be
 retrieved using the method `.numRows()` and `.numCols()` respectively.